avhimkov/GoWebApp/README.md

 # GoWebApp
-Applicaction for monitoring work people my kompany
+Applicaction for monitoring work people my kompany.
+NOT FINISHED